What is Financial Freedom? (And How to Achieve It)

 Sounds hopeless and overwhelming and like you’ll never score that free t-shirt, right?

 And maybe your debt repayment really is the size of one of those baby burritos with all the fixins.
 But you can’t eat a burrito all at once, no matter how hard you try.
 It’s about picking up a knife and fork, focusing only on the task in front of you, and tackling it one bite at a time.

-We’ll do the same with your debt and finances by taking it one step at a time.
+We’ll do the same with your debt and personal finances by taking it one important step at a time.